Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/ApiCop/IApiCopListener.md

 ### WriteResults(IEnumerable<IApiCopResult> results)

-Writes the results of the ApiCop feature.

-    Note that this will only contain invalid results.
+Writes the results of the ApiCop feature.Note that this will only contain invalid results.
 Valid results are not written to the listeners.

 #### Parameters